Skip to main content

 2000 State Weighting Procedures

 Since each selected school that participates in the assessment effort and each student assessed constitute only a portion of the full population of interest, weights are applied to both schools and students.
 The weights permit valid inferences to be drawn from the student samples about the respective populations from which they were drawn and, most importantly, ensure that the results of the assessments are fully representative of the target populations.
-Note that this documentation of weights describes only weighting components that pertain to analyses conducted at the student level, since that is the approach used in the analysis and reporting of NAEP results.
+Note that prior to 2018, this documentation of weights describes only weighting components that pertain to analyses conducted at the student level, since that is the approach used in the analysis and reporting of NAEP results.
+Since 2018, this documentation of weights also describes weighting components that pertain to analyses conducted at the school level, since school-level weights are also computed and available to the public.

 The final weights assigned to each student as a result of the estimation procedures are the product of the following steps: